SqAtx/SuperMarioWorld/README.md

 ## Installation

-The Project require SFML 2.x to be compiled.
+The project requires SFML 2.x to be compiled.
 If you don't have it installed yet, you can follow this link or do the commands bellow :
 ```
 git clone git@github.com:SFML/SFML.git SFML
 cd SFML